The first suspect of an injured foot is the work boot. But sometimes, it’s your feet and lifestyle that are making your

 Here are some reasons why your work boots may be feeling so uncomfortable:

 - Is your first time using this type of footwear (you’re not used to it)

 If you are used to light sporting shoes, the work boots will feel quite heavy and bulky.
 That’s how I felt the first time I had to use a pair of work boots.

 I thought something was wrong with my boots…but in reality, it was just me not being used to working in this type of footwear.

 But with time, you will get used to it.

 - Some work boots require a lot of time to break-in

-Leather, unlike synthetic fibers, contracts and expands depending on how regular you wear it.
+Leather, unlike synthetic fibers, contracts and expands depending on how regularly you wear it.
 If you are wearing new boots for the first time, you may feel a little uncomfortable.